Also known as: “K2,” “fake weed,” “Bliss,” “Black Mamba,” “Bombay Blue,” “Genie,” “Zohai,” “Yucatan Fire,” “Skunk,” and “Moon Rocks”

-People who abused Spice and were taken to Poison Control Centers report symptoms like a fast heart rate, vomiting, agitation, confusion, and hallucinations.
+In 2011, Spice was mentioned by patients in the emergency room 28,531 times.
+This is a drastic increase over the 11,406 mentions in 2010.1 People who have had bad reactions to Spice report symptoms like a fast heart rate, throwing up, feeling nervous, feeling confused, and hallucinations.
 Spice can also raise blood pressure and cause less blood to flow to the heart.
-In a few cases, it has been associated with heart attacks.
-People who use Spice a lot may experience withdrawal and addiction symptoms.
+In a few cases, it has been linked with heart attacks and death.
+People who use Spice a lot may have withdrawal and addiction symptoms.

 We still do not know all the ways Spice may affect a person’s health or how toxic it may be, but it is possible that there may be harmful heavy metal residues in Spice mixtures.

-In 2011, Spice was mentioned by patients in the ER 28,531 times.
-This is an incredible increase over the 11,406 mentions in 2010.
-People who have had bad reactions to Spice report symptoms like a fast heart rate, throwing up, feeling nervous, feeling confused, and hallucinations.
-Spice can also raise blood pressure and cause less blood to flow to the heart.
-In a few cases, it has been linked with heart attacks and death.
 People who use Spice a lot may have withdrawal and addiction symptoms.
 This means they can’t stop using it even when they really want to and even after it causes terrible consequences to their health and other parts of their lives.

 Spice is the second-most popular illegal drug used by high school seniors (marijuana is the first).
 Easy access and the misperception that Spice is “natural” and safe have likely contributed to these high rates of use.

 Past-Year Use of Illicit Drugs by High School Seniors (percent)

 For more statistics on teen drug use, see NIDA’s Monitoring the Future study.